 A little background

-The instant my healthy 7.1 pound baby boy was born, the sickness disappeared.
+The instant my healthy 7.1-pound baby boy was born, the sickness disappeared.
 Yet, the mental anguish was far from healing.
 Have you experienced an event like this in your life?
 Was it an illness, an unexpected break-up, a massive hit to your bank account, or a loss of something that meant so dear to you?
-I think the worse of it all is when it’s done, when we think we made it through, after-shocks sucker-punch us with unforeseen triggers we didn’t see coming.
+I think the worst of it all is when it’s done, when we think we made it through, after-shocks sucker-punch us with unforeseen triggers we didn’t see coming.

 When things don’t go our way

 Answers to ‘how was I going to recover my confidence and courage’ slowly inflated my hope.
 Those answers didn’t come from a special diet, therapist, or medical doctor.
 The true answers came from one source, Jesus.

-You see when I prayed before our second pregnancy, I didn’t hear a “Yes” like I did with our first.
+You see when I prayed before our second pregnancy, I didn’t hear a “Yes” as I did with our first.
 With our first baby, my husband and I waited eight years before I drummed up the courage to even pray about it.
 And when I did pray, I heard a clear “Yes!”
 But the second go around, I heard a solid “No”.
-Of course I didn’t want to believe it, a no to another child?
+Of course, I didn’t want to believe it, a no to another child?
 That doesn’t make sense!
 So I took my destiny into my own hands.
 And it didn’t turn out as planned…

 Bit by bit I had to rebuild my confidence and courage using my anguish as building blocks and my faith as mortar.
-Jesus didn’t come down from a cloud and profoundly say, “You are healed child”.
+Jesus didn’t come down from a cloud and profoundly say, “You are healed, child”.
 I certainly would have accepted that if He did!
 It was through His followers who physically passed His love on.
 He used other people in subtle ways to comfort my broken heart and body.
-Jesus equips us to love, and honestly that’s all he wants us to do, is love.
+Jesus equips us to love, and honestly, that’s all he wants us to do, is love.
 In 1 Corinthians 13:7-8 Paul says, “It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 (NIV)

-I needed to not only learn to love who I was now, but I needed to learn how to use love to become the confident and courageous person I sought out to be.
+I needed to not only learn to love who I am now, but I needed to learn how to use love to become the confident and courageous person I sought to be.
 Moving from just existing to living a life of fullness isn’t about accomplishing amazing feats or earning a special degree, and so forth; it’s about loving others the way Jesus does.
 It sounds easy, but it’s the doing that’s hard.

 Since God is love.
 Who do you think we need to connect with to learn how to love?
 Rick Warren says, “When you are disconnected from God, you’re not really living; you just exist.”

-3 – Nature.
 Our beloved Anne Frank says, “The best remedy for those who are afraid, lonely, or unhappy is to go outside, somewhere where they can be quite alone with the heavens, nature and God.
 Because only then does one feel that all is as it should be and that God wishes to see people happy amidst the simple beauty of nature. …I firmly believe that nature brings solace in all troubles.”

-5 – Gratefulness.
 Being grateful changed my game.
-For me to love myself and to pass love on to others, I had to learn how to be grateful even when it didn’t make sense.
+For me to love myself and to pass the love on to others, I had to learn how to be grateful even when it didn’t make sense.
 Gratefulness brought me out of adversity.
 Before we move forward, understand I’m not grateful for the hardships we face in life.
 I’m talking about the little things that surround us, those things we don’t even notice; like clean water out of our faucets, cozy beds to rest our bodies, medical help at our fingertips, and grocery stores to feed us.
 I’m talking about the love He gives us in delicate ways like music, flowers, and comforting smells.

-Yet, what about those moments when you step-out and help someone?
+Yet, what about those moments when you step out and help someone?
 When you smile at someone even though you don’t feel like it…and they smile back?
 Sometimes to get what we want we have to give it first.
 I’m grateful for those promptings where we use our gifts to brighten someone’s day even when our life is a mess.
 It takes courage and confidence to make those things happen.
-And I’m grateful for our time He gives us and the freedom to choose how to use it, especially if it involves our calling.
+And I’m grateful for the time He gives us and the freedom to choose how to use it, especially if it involves our calling.